films that make a difference

 FRONTLINE is produced by WGBH Boston and is broadcast nationwide on PBS.
 Funding for FRONTLINE is provided through the support of PBS viewers and by the Corporation for Public Broadcasting.
 Major funding for FRONTLINE is provided by The John D. and Catherine T. MacArthur Foundation.
 Additional funding is provided by the Park Foundation and the FRONTLINE Journalism Fund.
 FRONTLINE is closed-captioned for deaf and hard-of-hearing viewers by the Media Access Group at WGBH.
 FRONTLINE is a registered trademark of WGBH Educational Foundation.

-“Since the programme was shown we have had some great news.
-Kaylie is now in school and she loves it, her mother has signed her up to see the school councillor to help her and she is getting extra tuition in maths to help her catch up with what she has missed.
+November 2012: Kaylie was back school and loved it.
+Her mother signed her up to see the school councillor to help her and she received some extra tuition in maths to help her catch up with what she had missed.

-A big thankyou to the "Quad City Arts' Visiting Artists Series".
-They invited Kaylie her mother Barbara and her Grandmother to a show by the Lula Washington Dance Company, a group from south Los Angeles.
+January 2013: "Quad City Arts' Visiting Artists Series" invited Kaylie, her mother Barbara and her grandmother to a show by the Lula Washington Dance Company, a group from south Los Angeles.
 This was Kaylie's first time seeing a live performance.
-Afterwards Kaylie got to meet and talk to the dancers; several of them started in their teens and through hard work have excelled.
-They encouraged her to follow her dreams.
+Afterwards Kaylie got to meet and talk to the dancers, several of them started in their teens and through hard work have excelled.
+They all encouraged her to follow her dreams.

-While waiting for the dancers to come out after the show Kaylie was asked if she'd ever been on a stage and would she like to.
-She hadn't so she did.
+While waiting for the dancers to come out after the show, Kaylie was asked if she'd ever been on a stage.
+She said she hadn't but would like to so was invited on stage.
 The picture of the handstand is her signature move.

 Quad City Art's present over 160 educational outreaches during the year in several performing arts genres so students get a personal exposure to the arts and might be inspired by them.